Error Handling with Error Code Objects #

 }

-Without exceptions the same code can be written as:
+The same code can be written Without using exceptions:

 // functions declarations